cscannell-inacloud/Microsoft-Teams-Docs/teams/jslibrary.md

 ## `microsoftTeams.authentication`

 ### `authenticate(authenticateParameters: `[`AuthenticateParameters`](#authentication.AuthenticateParameters)`): void`
-Initiates an authentication request which pops up a new windows with the specified settings.
+Initiates an authentication request which pops up a new window with the specified settings.

 #### Parameters
 * `authenticateParameters: `[`AuthenticateParameters`](#authentication.AuthenticateParameters)